Evaluating the Impact of Regulatory Policies on Social Welfare in Difference-in-Difference Settings: Analytical Framework and Main Identification Results

+The main reason behind the partial identification is that in the first period we recover the subcopula $C_{Y_{00},D}(\cdot,q)$ only on $Ran F_{Y_0}$ ($\Gamma(\cdot)$ only on $Ran F_{Y_0|D=0}$), and we do not know the rank mapping outside this range.
+We provide a graphical illustration of these functions as well as our bounds in the context of a minimum-wage numerical example in Appendix \ref{app:num_illustration_identification}.

-Corollary \ref{cor:Iden} recovers the point-identification result obtained in \citet{AtheyImbens2006}.
-Indeed, \citet{AtheyImbens2006} provide (partial) identification results for only two types of potential outcomes relying on different assumptions for each of the two cases: (i) continuous outcomes that are strictly monotonic in a scalar unobservable, (ii) discrete outcomes that are monotonic in a scalar unobservable.
+In the case of continuous potential outcomes, $Ran F_{Y_{0}}=[0,1]$, our bounds shrink to a point because the pre-treatment period allows us to recover the entire rank mapping that we carry over to the post-treatment period, as we show in the following corollary of Theorem \ref{Main:theorem}. \begin{corollary} Under Assumption \ref{stab}, whenever $\mathbb Y_{t0|1} \subseteq \mathbb Y_{t0|0}$ for $t \in \{0,1\}$ and the cdfs $F_{Y_{t0}\vert D=d}(.)$, $t, d \in \{0,1\}$ are continuous, we have: for all $ y \in \mathbb R$. \end{corollary} The proof of this corollary is in Appendix \ref{apx:corident}.
+Corollary \ref{cor:Iden} recovers the point-identification result obtained in \citet{AtheyImbens2006}. \citet{AtheyImbens2006} provide (partial) identification results for two types of potential outcomes relying on different assumptions for each of the two cases: (i) continuous outcomes that are strictly monotonic in a scalar unobservable, (ii) discrete outcomes that are monotonic in a scalar unobservable.
 By contrast, Theorem \ref{Main:theorem} establishes a unifying identification result for any type of outcome under consideration.
-In addition to the connection to our identification result, there is a link between the CiC assumptions and our copula stability condition for continuous outcomes with strictly increasing cdfs.
-We provide the details on this connection in Section \ref{Appen:nonequivalence} of the online appendix.
+In addition to the connection to our identification result, there is a link between the CiC assumptions and our copula stability condition for continuous outcomes.
+We provide details on this connection and compare the two identification approaches in Section \ref{sec:cic_connection}.

-Building on our unifying, partial identification result for the counterfactual distribution, we can now proceed to provide a class of policy-relevant parameters that quantify the impact of policy on social welfare in the entire population, subpopulations in the lower tail of the distribution or over any interquantile range of the distribution.
+\begin{remark} The bounds in Theorem \ref{Main:theorem} may cross, indicating that at least one of our key assumptions does not hold.
+We present the formal testable implication in the following subsection. \end{remark}